-Nell Diamond's West Village townhouse is what you might expect of the CEO and founder of luxe bedding brand Hill House Home: crisp, clean, contemporary, and undeniably elegant.
+Nell Diamond's West Village townhouse is what you might expect of the CEO and founder of luxe bedding brand Hill House Home: Crisp, clean, contemporary, and undeniably elegant.

-Although, Diamond admits to Architectural Digest, the gut renovation process was quite the opposite.

-She and husband Teddy Wasserman spent years creating their perfect home, and when Diamond became pregnant, it was unclear whether or not the townhouse would be ready in time for the arrival of their first child.
+Although, Diamond admits to Architectural Digest, the gut renovation process of the townhouse she shares with her husband Teddy Wasserman and son Henry was quite the opposite.
+They spent years creating their perfect home, and when Diamond became pregnant, it was unclear whether or not the townhouse would be ready in time for the arrival of their first child.
 "The joke is what's going to come first—baby or house," Diamond playfully told AD before the home's completion.

 Despite a few hiccups along the way, the growing family now calls a stunning Manhattan property home.
 They've struck a balance between eclectic and sophisticated, displaying Tracey Emin neon art in the foyer and works by Andy Warhol, Christopher Wool, and Glenn Ligon throughout the space.

-Diamond's favorite room in the house—her son Henry's nursury—is also bursting with playful personality thanks to jungle-inspired wallpaper from Hermès, bright large-scale artwork, and whimsical striped Roman shades.
-Take a look inside the beautifully curated home below.
+Diamond's favorite room in the house—her son Henry's nursery—is also bursting with playful personality thanks to jungle-inspired wallpaper from Hermès, bright large-scale artwork, and whimsical striped Roman shades.
+Take a look inside the beautifully curated home, then get the look for yourself below.

 Can you spot the Hill House Home cushion peeking through the crib?

 The master bedroom follows a similar, neutral and elegant color palette.
 The linens?
 Hill House Home, of course, "It’s a really big step into adulthood, putting stuff in your home first.
 Instead of a designer bag it’s like ‘I go to bed every night in my bed and I want to put that money into my sheets’.
 Even if you have to do it one piece at a time, sheets are something that if they’re made well should last you decades," she tells Coveteur.